 In accordance with the requirements of being an AIM-listed company the Board recognises that the application of sound corporate governance is essential to the Group’s ongoing success and adopt the principal provisions of the QCA Corporate Governance Code for Small and Mid-Size Quoted Companies published in April 2018 (“QCA guidelines”).

 The Board is responsible to the shareholders and sets the Group’s strategy for achieving long-term success.
 It is also ultimately responsible for the management, governance, controls, risk management, direction and performance of the Group.
-The year commenced with the Board comprising three Executive Directors, together with the Non-Executive Chairman and four further Non-Executive Directors, supported by the Company Secretary.
-The Group has two independent Non-Executive Directors in accordance with the QCA guidelines.
-All other Non-Executive Directors are not considered independent under the QCA guidelines by virtue of the duration of their tenure, as they have served more than nine years from the date of their first election or were previously an Executive Director of the Company.
-Nevertheless, the Company considers that these Non-Executive Directors, in practice, act independently of the Executive management and police adherence to the Group’s enduring buy and build strategy and act as guardians to the Group’s culture, which continues to provide shareholders with long-term market-beating performance.
-They deliver value via their long association with the Company, enabling retention of an appropriate corporate memory, and together with their deep understanding of the Group’s business model, ensures they appropriately challenge the Executive Directors.
-The structure of the Board has been refreshed over the recent past, however wholesale change for the purpose of adopting perceived best practice is not considered beneficial for our shareholders.
-At the same time, the process of refreshing the composition of the Board continues, which will enable a balance between newer Non-Executive Directors and those that retain the strongest understanding of the Group’s culture and history.
+The year commenced with the Board comprising four Executive Directors, together with the Non-Executive Chair and four further Non-Executive Directors, supported by the Company Secretary.
+At the start of the year, the Group had three independent Non-Executive Directors as defined via the QCA guidelines.
+All other Non-Executive Directors were not considered independent under the QCA guidelines by virtue of the duration of their tenure, as they had served more than nine years from the date of their first election or were previously an Executive Director of the Company.
+Nevertheless, the Company considers that these Non-Executive Directors act independently of the Executive management, police adherence to the Group’s enduring buy and build strategy, and act as guardians to the Group’s culture, which continues to provide shareholders with long-term market-beating performance.
+They further deliver value via their long association with the Company, enabling retention of an appropriate corporate memory, which together with their deep understanding of the Group’s business model, ensures they appropriately challenge the Executive Directors.
+The structure and composition of the Board has been refreshed over the recent past; however, wholesale change for the purpose of adopting perceived best practice is not considered beneficial over the long term for our shareholders.
+Notwithstanding this, the Group continues its process of refreshing the Board’s composition, appointing additional talent to the Group’s management team and ensuring that there is a suitable balance Judges Scientific plc Annual report and accounts 2024between newer Non-Executive Directors and those that retain the strongest understanding of the Group’s culture and history, together with creating a more gender diverse Board.
+During 2024 the Group appointed Dr Ian Wilcock as an Executive Director, further strengthening and broadening the strength of the management team.
+Ian’s previous experience at Oxford Instruments plc and Danaher Corporation makes him an excellent addition to the team.
+Additionally, one of the Group’s founding Non-Executive Directors and Chair, Alex Hambro, notified the Board of his intention to retire as Chair at 31 December 2024 and retire from the Board at the conclusion of the Group’s AGM in May 2025.
+Ralph Elman has been appointed as Chair from 1 January 2025 which maintains a strong corporate memory in the role of Chair.
+At the end of the year, the Board comprised five Executive Directors, together with the Non-Executive Chair and four further Non-Executive Directors, three of whom are considered independent under the QCA guidelines.

 Board operation